juanjoowendler/juanjoowendler/README.md

 Full Stack Developer and Designer 🎨💻
 --------------------------------------

-I'm an advanced student in Information Systems Engineering with hands-on experience in Full Stack development and design.
-I've worked on projects utilizing React, Node.js, and Python, and I'm passionate about exploring new technologies and methodologies.
-I thrive on solving complex problems and enjoy collaborating on innovative projects. 🚀✨
+> I'm an advanced student in Information Systems Engineering with hands-on experience in Full Stack development and design.
+I've worked on projects utilizing React, Node.js, > and Python, and I'm passionate about exploring new technologies and methodologies.
+I thrive on solving complex problems and enjoy collaborating on innovative projects. 🚀 ✨

+## About Me 🌍

-* 🌍  I'm based in Argentina 🔵⚪🔵
+🌍 I'm based in Argentina 🔵⚪🔵
-* ✉️  You can contact me at [juanjoowendler@gmail.com](mailto:juanjoowendler@gmail.com)
+✉️ You can contact me at [juanjoowendler@gmail.com](mailto:juanjoowendler@gmail.com)
-* 🧠  I'm learning New technologies and frameworks in the development field. 📚🤖
+🧠 I'm learning new technologies and frameworks in the development field. 📚🤖
-* 🤝  I'm open to collaborating on Engaging projects in web development, Data Science, or AI. 💡✨
+🤝 I'm open to collaborating on engaging projects in web development, data science, or AI. 💡✨
-* ⚡  I love cats! 🐱💕
+⚡ I love cats! 🐱💕